StrikingLoo/strikingloo.github.io/wiki/deep-learning-NLP.md

 ![](image/Screen%20Shot%202020-10-03%20at%2016.25.41.png){: alt="" loading="lazy"}

-You train an encoder RNN (With the usual chirimbolos: Word Embeddings, usually you could use an LSTM or GRU etc.) on the source language, and then train a different decoder RNN that has as its starting hidden state not a random or 0s vector, but the hidden state for the last word in the source sentence.
+We train an encoder RNN (With the usual gizmos: Word Embeddings, usually we could use an LSTM or GRU, etc.) on the source language, and then train a different decoder RNN that has as its starting hidden state not a random or 0s vector, but the hidden state for the last word in the source sentence.
+We expect this value to encapsulate all the meaning in the source sentence.

-It then has to generate all the words in the target sentence.
-You backpropagate the error in each word using cross entropy on softmax (with the same tricks you used for, say, word embeddings for the big vocab size).
+The decoder then has to generate all the words in the target sentence using the source encoding as an input.
+We backpropagate the error in each word using cross entropy on softmax (with the same tricks you used for, say, word embeddings for the big vocab size).

 ![](image/Screen%20Shot%202020-10-03%20at%2016.26.00.png){: alt="" loading="lazy"}